-I formerly taught piano and voice privately and in group settings and have conducted choirs of all ages and skill levels.
+I have taught piano and voice privately and in group settings and have conducted choirs of all ages and skill levels.
 As a performer, I have sung in the Academy of Music in Philadelphia and at Avery Fisher Hall in New York and for several years at the Shenandoah Valley Bach Festival in Harrisonburg, VA.
 Here are a few of the music groups I have performed with: Rutgers University Collegium Musicum, Vox Fidelis, Stanford University Early Music Singers, and the Josquin Singers (part of Bay Area Classical Harmonies), and most recently, Duke University Vespers Choir and Concentus Carolina (based in Chapel Hill, NC).

 When I am not performing or writing, I immerse myself in the possibilities of song all around me.
 From the dance-like, rhythmic swaying of tree branches to the squawking calls of wild birds, or even the constant hum of human-made machinery ... music in some form surrounds us all.
 Taking time to be still and make these discoveries, I realize what a gift it is to be part of it!